LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 ----------------------------------------------

-Proving a goal asynchronously using a new thread may lead to problems when the goal results in side-effects such as input/output operations or modifications to an object database.
+Proving a goal asynchronously using a new thread may lead to problems when the goal results in side effects such as input/output operations or modifications to an object database.
 For example, if a new thread is started with the same goal before the first one finished its job, we may end up with mixed output, a corrupted database, or unexpected goal failures.
-In order to solve this problem, predicates (and grammar rule non-terminals) with side-effects can be declared as *synchronized* by using the :ref:`directives_synchronized_1` predicate directive.
+In order to solve this problem, predicates (and grammar rule non-terminals) with side effects can be declared as *synchronized* by using the :ref:`directives_synchronized_1` predicate directive.
 Proving a query to a synchronized predicate (or synchronized non-terminal) is internally protected by a mutex, thus